 "You can listen to thunder after lightning and tell how close you came to getting hit.
 If you don't hear it: you got hit.
 So, never mind."

-It’s cute, of course; but notice how much thought this little child has given to the matter.
+It's cute, of course, but notice how much thought this little child has given to the matter.
 Whether your child is a preteen or a toddler, she has a natural tendency to seek out reasons for the various mysteries of life that she comes across.
-Your little one’s scientific temperament is directly related to the environment she is in and the company she keeps.
-Therefore, your parenting style has a lot to offer to her growing curiosity.
-The mere study of science alone will not do.
-In fact, she needs to adopt a state of mind that makes intelligent enquiries and plumps for scientific explanations.

 A pro-science home will encourage your child to make the most of his enquiring mind.

-- Guide and direct him to reliable sources of reference like a dictionary or encyclopaedia.
+Guide and direct him to reliable sources of reference like a dictionary or encyclopedia

-- Let TV time be more for scientific programmes than for entertainment.
+Let TV time be more for scientific programs than for entertainment

 Teach your child critical thinking skills to better her problem-solving skills and IQ.

-- She needs to use her reasoning and ask questions like, ‘Why is this happening?’ or ‘Is this the right way to respond?’ or ‘Who said this?
-Can I trust this instruction?’.
+Your child needs to use her reasoning and ask questions like, 'Why is this happening?' or 'Is this the right way to respond?' or 'Who said this?
+Can I trust this instruction?'

-- Do not hinder her willingness to test so-called established ideas.
+Do not hinder your child's willingness to test so-called established ideas.

-- Never halt her evaluation processes by saying: ‘Because I said so’.
-Instead encourage her to ask: ‘How do I know if this is true?’ or ‘How can I be sure?’.
+Never halt your child's evaluation processes by saying 'Because I said so'.
+Instead encourage her to ask, 'How do I know if this is true?' or 'How can I be sure?'

-- Teach her the logical sequence of science: General principles can create specific instances and, therefore, specific instances represent general principles.
+Teach your child the logical sequence of science.
+General principles can create specific instances and, therefore, specific instances represent general principles.

-Steer your hero away from the customary satisfactions of finding answers on the Internet.
+Steer your child away from finding answers on the Internet

-- Support his experiments to find the answers to questions like: ‘How does water move around in a plant?’ and ‘What objects float and what sink in water?’
+Support your child's experiments to find the answers to questions like: 'How does water move around in a plant?' and 'What objects float or sink in water?'

-- Coax him to write out his reasoning and read it to the family.
+Coax your child to write out his reasoning and read it to the family.

-- Cheer him on as he creates models or diagrams to explain what he’s discovered.
+Cheer your child on as he creates models or diagrams to explain what he's discovered.

-- Give him time and permit the mess for a ‘show and tell’ of what he’s gathered.
+Give your child time and permit the mess for a 'show and tell' of what he's gathered.

-- Avoid using chapter questions when it comes to academics.
-Pick up her books once every few days and ask her something that doesn’t have a direct answer in the book.
+Avoid using chapter questions when it comes to academics.
+Pick up your child's books once every few days and ask her something that doesn't have a direct answer in the book.

-- Make some learning application-based.
-The rising of yeast, the metamorphosis of a caterpillar and the sprouting of saplings are some examples of application-based learning that she will enjoy.
+Make some of the learning application-based.
+The rising of yeast, the metamorphosis of a caterpillar, and the sprouting of saplings are some examples of application-based learning that she will enjoy.

-- Chess is an excellent game to help your budding genius develop his logical sequencing and strategic skills.
+Chess is an excellent game to help your child develop logical sequencing and strategic skills.

-- Reading comprehension exercises flood the Internet with various levels of tasks to nurture his scientific temper.
+Reading comprehension exercises for various levels of tasks help nurture scientific temper.

 Your child will use her knowledge with ease as you explore things together.
 Have discussions with her.
 Focal points for discussion must include important elements specific to creating a scientific bent of mind.

-You will need to be patient as developing a scientific temper is not instant.
-Nevertheless, in a world that is replete with misinformation, uncertainty and flux, your precious child needs to be unreservedly reliant on his scientific temperament.
-This is a strength that will equip him to be an invaluable citizen of the world regardless of the career path he chooses to embark on.
+You have to be patient as developing a scientific temper takes time.
+Nevertheless, in a world that is replete with misinformation, uncertainty, and flux, your child needs to be unreservedly reliant on his scientific temperament.
+This is a strength that will equip him to be an invaluable citizen of the world, regardless of the career path he chooses to embark on.